Here’s the best way to seal draughty old wall vents, skirting boards and architraves in your home, without filling gaps with silicone.

-The answer is to use a water-based sealant like Fullers UltraClear, which is our personal choice when performing top-quality draught proofing for thousands of Victorian homes.
-It’s just as effective and much easier than filling gaps with silicone – and that means a better (and neater) job done at the end of the day!
+The answer is to use a water-based sealant like Fullers UltraClear, which we believe is the best sealant for performing top-quality draught proofing for thousands of Victorian homes.
+It’s effective and much easier than filling gaps with silicone – and that means a better (and neater) job done at the end of the day!

-Here’s why we choose Fuller’s UltraClear as an alternative to filling draughty gaps with silicone:
+Here’s why we think Fuller’s UltraClear is the best sealant and a much better alternative to filling draughty gaps with silicone: